Dependencies management and project inheritance¶

 instead of it, RMK allows inheriting these version hooks from the upstream project’s repository.

-hooks as part of the inheritance from several upstream projects by a
+It also supports multi-versioning of the Helmfile hooks as part of the inheritance from several upstream projects by a

 downstream project.